sy2002/QNICE-FPGA/README.md

 * Compile the mandelbrot demo by entering `assembler/asm demos/mandel.asm`.

-* On OSX, you now have an ASCII file in the clipboard/pasteboard that starts with the line `0xA000 0x0F80`.
+* On macOS, you now have an ASCII file in the clipboard/pasteboard that starts with the line `0xA000 0x0F80`.
 On other operating systems, you might see an error message, stating that `pbcopy` is not available.
 You can savely ignore this and manually copy the file `demos/mandel.out` into your